 In addition, we may use SurveyMonkey to collect responses to our surveys.
 If you take part in a survey, SurveyMonkey will save cookies to your computer/device to track your progress through a survey.

 Other cookies may be stored on your computer/device by external vendors when this website uses referral programs, sponsored links or adverts (see below for more information about third parties).
-Such cookies are used for conversion and referral tracking, and typically expire after 30 days, although some may take longer.
-No personally identifiable information is stored, saved or collected by these cookies.
+Such cookies are used for your convenience (e.g. if you’re logged in to WordPress), conversion and referral tracking, and typically expire within one year, although some may take longer.

 For further information about cookies, please visit www.aboutcookies.org or www.allaboutcookies.org.
 These websites explain how to remove cookies from your web browser, but if you do not accept the cookies on our site then some features may not function as a result.